Streampunk/netadon/scratch/README.md

     npm install

+For multi-threaded testing, make sure that the `UV_THREADPOOL_SIZE` environment is set high enough.
+For example:

+    export UV_THREADPOOL_SIZE=42

 ## Running

 The Javascript applications in this folder are designed to be self describing when run with `node`.
 Each one has a `--help` option that prints out the available options and provides the default values.